• Skip to main content

-The double top pattern is a chart formation consisting of two consecutive price peaks that leads to a bearish reversal.
+The double top is a bearish chart pattern consisting of two consecutive price peaks that leads to a bearish reversal.
+For years, traders have claimed that the double top pattern is a high probability short setup.

 However, there has been little statistical research done to prove whether or not this pattern has any predictive ability.
+And the double top is controversial since every one is different and they are very much in the eye of the beholder.

-1. Define The Double Top Pattern
+Coding The Double Top Pattern

 Before we go any further it’s important to think about what a double top actually is and how we can write it into code.